The Pera International Staff Pension and Life Assurance Scheme

 Investment Management Arrangements

-The day to day management of the underlying assets has been delegated to Cheyne Capital Management.
-The investment managers are regulated under the Financial Services and Markets Act 2000.
+The day to day management of the underlying assets has been delegated by the general partner of the vehicle to investment managers which are regulated under the Financial Services and Markets Act 2000.

 The investment objectives of the vehicle are: